louis-pvs/plaincraft/docs/scripts-reference.md

 - `_lib/allowlist.json` — network and file-system allowlist enforced by guardrails.

 Keep new automation inside these seams: pure helpers live in `_lib/`, orchestrators in `ops/`, validators in `checks/`, one-offs in `migration/`, and any expiring scripts in `DEPRECATED/` (90-day TTL).

+### GitHub automation preference

+- Prefer `gh` CLI commands for repository operations (`gh issue list`, `gh pr view`, `gh run view`) to leverage authentication and pagination.
+- Fall back to existing scripts in `/scripts/ops` or `/scripts/checks` when a higher-level workflow already exists.
+- Use raw `curl` only when GitHub CLI and local scripts do not expose the required endpoint.